A Game of Tric-Trac: Description

-A Game of Tric-Trac offers an insight into seventeenth century Dutch nightlife as well as the codes surrounding prostitution and morality.
-Backgammon, which was commonly called tric-trac, was a popular pastime during Leyster's lifetime, depicted in paintings by many of her contemporaries.
+A Game of Tric-Trac offers an insight into seventeenth-century Dutch nightlife as well as the codes surrounding prostitution and morality.
+Backgammon, which was usually called tric-trac, was a popular pastime during Leyster's lifetime, depicted in paintings by many of her contemporaries.
+Despite the popularity of the seventeenth-century game, there was a consensus of its association with drunkenness and lustfulness, so A Game of Tric-Trac would have been understood as indulging in the perceived immoral act in seventeenth-century Dutch society.
 While there is often a woman present in these pieces, besides one print by Jacob Matham, none of them depict her as having an active role in the game.
-Leyster's painting is interesting then because the woman in it appears to the opposing player.
+Leyster's painting is interesting then because the woman in it appears to be the opposing player.
 Leyster signals this to the viewer with her placement of the oil lamp, which would have been placed on one side of the board (the "inner table") between the two players.
+The man in the center of the composition is theorized to be a general figure representing sloth, one of the seven deadly sins, to push the moral message and emphasize the “general theme of idleness or the foolish waste of time.”